Thursday, December 7, 2023

 Using the 2D tools, I was ready to draw something in 2D; I created the outer rectangle of my tray.

-This constraining idea made sense, I didn't want dimensions drifting all over, but at times, when attempting to create complex 2D shapes, my sketches looked constrained but I still got at least one "DOF" ("degree of freedom"--as in the online dating world, DOF is not always wanted) and found I was "under constrained" which in terms of coffee dates: about right.
+A good video about how sketch constraints work is here.
+A good design left no unconstrained dimensions; but at first I kept getting at least one "DOF" ("degree of freedom"--as in the online dating world, DOF is not always wanted) and found I was "under constrained" which in terms of coffee dates: about right.

-Constraining the shapes for my simple tray was easy enough however.
 Once constraints were set, I clicked on CLOSE which closed the sketch and brought me back to the "part design" workbench.
-A handy "sketch tools" dialog appeared, with choices like "pad" (which meant, extrude) "hole" (which allowed for tapered screwholes) and so on, but if I clicked anywhere else in FreeCAD this dialog went away and didn't readily come back....
+A handy sketch tools dialog appeared, with choices like pad (which meant, extrude); hole (which allowed for tapered screwholes) and so on, but if I clicked anywhere else in FreeCAD this dialog went away and didn't readily come back....

 ....fortunately the same actions were found as icons along the top menu:

-Things got tricky.
+Next things got tricky.

-To create the tray I had to create a second sketch inside the first sketch.
+To create the tray I had to create a second sketch inside the first sketch, then"pocket" my design, "Pocket" is another FreeCAD term that was new to me.

 This wasn't how I assumed you'd do this, why not have a command "make a lip" or whatever, but, nope.
 Every shape/cut/extrusion/screw hole in FreeCAD needed its own 2D sketch.